Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral deposits to build up in your pipes and fixtures.
-This can lead to clogs and reduced water pressure.
+This can lead to clogs and lower water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
-Soft water keeps the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.
+Soft water maintains the brilliance and full flow for faucets and showerheads, nearly as well as the day they were installed.